ytang3/red-wine-quality/README.md

 analysis, I tested different relationships between these variables.

 This project was completed in an R Markdown formatted file.
-You can view the HTML output by downloading and opening redwine_Yiyi Tang.html or visiting this link: file:///Users/tangyiyi/Downloads/EDA%20Project-3/redwine_Yiyi%20Tang.html
+You can view the HTML output by downloading and opening redwine_Yiyi Tang.html.